 A study of the comparative anatomy and embryology of vertebrates, and the mechanisms behind the changes in their form and function over time.
 Formerly titled Developmental Biology.
-(Three-hour lecture, two-hour lab.)
+(Three-hour lecture, three-

 Prerequisites: BI 221S-222S or 223S-224S.

 BI 336S Animal Behavior (3)